-A light, delicate sponge cake, infused with fragrance and flavours of India.
-This simple, elegant recipe is taken from Meera Sodha's Made in India cookbook.
+A light, delicate sponge cake, gently infused with spices and rose water.
+Try this simple, elegant recipe from Meera Sodha.

 Preheat the oven to 150°C/300°F/gas 2.
 Line a rectangular cake tin (approx. 30cm x 20cm) with greaseproof paper and a fine layer of butter.